 Also, Hamat Tiberias National Park is home to a beautifully restored and reconstructed version of the Severus Synagogue; which is located within the precincts of Hamat Tiberias and close to the gate of the city.
 In fact, the original synagogue was built around 230 CE.
 However, it was destroyed in the 3rd century CE with only a small piece of mosaic remaining.

 Furthermore, the second synagogue had a glorious mosaic floor; which can still be seen today.
 It is divided into three panels which have various images ranging from zodiac signs; Helios the sun god; and the Ark of the Torah with Jewish symbols such as candelabras, a lulav, and a shofar.

-The Suleiman Hamam was an ancient bath complex built around the mineral springs to provide the inhabitants of the region and traveling pilgrims with a place soak in the therapeutic waters.
+The Suleiman Hamam was an ancient bath complex built around the mineral springs to provide the region’s inhabitants and traveling pilgrims with a place to soak in the therapeutic waters.
 Built by the ruler of the Damascus District, Jezzar Pasha; in 1780, the building has been completely restored to its former glory and now serves as a museum that explores the customs of the bathers in the Hamam.

 Other Interesting Sites